guardian/data-lake-alerts/README.md

 1. Write your query and test it using Athena.
     1. The Athena pricing model is based on data scanned, so try not to scan more data than necessary.
-1. Add `MyFeature extends Feature { ??? }` to the `Features` object.
+1. Add `case object MyFeature extends Feature { ??? }` to the `Features` object.
 You will need to provide:
     1. A feature id (used when triggering the lambda)
     1. A list of platforms which the feature is relevant for (defaults to iOS and Android)
-    1. A function which returns your query (to be run by Athena)
+    1. A function which returns your query (to be run by Athena) and a list of checks to run when the query completes
-    1. A function which performs a check on the query's results and (optionally) additional debug information which will be included in the alert in the event of a failure.
 1. Add your feature to `allFeaturesWithMonitoring` (also in the `Features` object).

 ### Testing your changes